4paradigm/OpenMLDB/docs/en/use_case/airflow_provider_demo.md

 If you run the Airflow foreground, you can quit the Airflow as the subsequent procedures do not depend on it.
 #### 3.1 Import the Online Data
-Although the DAG has deployed the SQL and the model, there is no data in the online storage.
+Although the DAG has deployed the SQL and the model, there is no data in the online database.
-Run the following command to import the online data.
+You should run the following command to import the online data.
 ```
 curl -X POST http://127.0.0.1:9080/dbs/example_db -d'{"mode":"online", "sql":"load data infile \"file:///tmp/train_sample.csv\" into table example_table options(mode=\"append\");"}'
 ```
-This is an asynchronous operation, but it won't take too much time because the dataset is small.
+This is an asynchronous operation, but it won't take too long because of the small data size.
 If you want to check the execution state of the command, please use `SHOW JOBS`.
 ```
 curl -X POST http://127.0.0.1:9080/dbs/example_db -d'{"mode":"online", "sql":"show jobs"}'